What Can You Put in the Green Waste Bin in California?

 Lomi surrounded by plants

 If you wish household waste disposal could be easier, with no need to sort your items into bins, leave them on the curb and wait for pickup - Lomi is the answer.
-An electric composter, Lomi is a powerful kitchen appliance that only requires a small space on your countertop.
+An electric food recycler, Lomi is a powerful kitchen appliance that only requires a small space on your countertop.
 Sounds too good to be true?
 Well, it isn’t!

 You can put all kinds of organic waste materials in your Lomi.
 Even things you can’t always place in your green bins such as meat, fish and eggs.
 And the best part about Lomi is that once you’ve filled it and ran it, you end up with usable, nutrient-rich fertilizer that you can add to your indoor and outdoor plants.